Filter by Category

 with James Mattison

-Discover and learn about recent critical technology developments in biotechnology, microbiology, genetics, AI, quantum computers, climate change and energy.
-Discussion and feedback are encouraged.
+Discover and learn about recent critical technology developments in Biotechnology, Microbiology, Genetics, AI, medical advances, climate change and energy.

-Instructor: James Mattison has a B.A. and M.A. in biology, has worked in research field for 15 years and technical sales for 18, and taught adult ed courses at DelVal''s CLR program.
-Has done research in immunology, hepatitis, HIV, at Wistar Institute and Ortho diagnostics.
+Presenter: James Mattison has a B.A. and M.A. in biology, has worked in research field for 15 years and technical sales for 18, and taught adult ed courses at DelVal''s CLR program.
+He has conducted research in immunology, hepatitis, HIV, at Wistar Institute and Ortho diagnostics.

 with Lisa Blum

-Instructor: With 35 years teaching horticulture at Saul H. S./Temple U, Lisa Blum puts her knowledge to use in her own garden.
-She assists with children’s programming at the Ambler Arboretum and is part of the PA Hort Society Tree Tenders team to train communities in the care of trees.
-Rutgers University, M.S.
-Plant Pathology; Duke University, B.S.
-Botany.
+Presenter: Lisa Blum has over 35 years of experience teaching horticulture at both Saul High School of Agricultural Sciences and still teaches at Temple University.
+She assists with programming at the Ambler Arboretum and is part of the PA Horticultural Society Tree Tenders educational team to train community groups in the care of city and suburban trees.
+Rutgers University, M.S. in Plant Pathology; Duke University, B.S. in Botany